Time to pick out the stain color for the hardwood floors!

 Be sure the floor color matches your overall color scheme.
 This is not to say everything has to be matchy-matchy.
 Contrast can look great, but clashing colors don’t!

-We’d picked out Camelback paint from Sherwin Williams for the walls on our first floor – except for Ryegrass paint in the bathroom, but we’d already decided we were keeping the charming original tile in there!
+We’d picked out Camelback from Sherwin Williams for the walls on our first floor – except for Ryegrass paint in the bathroom, but we’d already decided we were keeping the charming original tile in there!

 So we had a pretty neutral color scheme to work with throughout the rest of the first floor.